A glimpse into one of the most widely known and best-loved foods on the planet: pasta.

-But, as early as the fourth century BC, the story of pasta shifts to Italy: there is archeological evidence for the existence of pasta in the Etruscan civilization, which flourished in the regions we now call Lazio, Umbria and Tuscany.
+As early as the fourth century BC, the story of pasta takes shape in Italy.
+There is archeological evidence for the existence of pasta in the Etruscan civilization, which flourished in the regions we now call Lazio, Umbria and Tuscany.
 A bas-relief unearthed in an Etruscan tomb depicts tools and kitchen utensils used to roll and form pasta very similar to those still in use today.
-A lucky find for anthropology, but a sad blow to the legend of Marco Polo, which claims it was he who introduced Europe to pasta after his adventures in the Far East.
+A lucky find for anthropology, but a sad blow to the legend of Marco Polo, which claims he was the one who introduced pasta to Europe after his adventures in the Far East.
 He may have brought some unusual noodles back with him, but it was certainly not the first time Italians had ever seen such food.

 Log in to have access to Delallo’s materials…

 Sign up for emails to get our latest recipes and deals before everybody elseNo thanks